Budibase/website/content/blog/20-free-app-templates/index.md

 +++
 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1648131824/cms/20_Free_App_Templates_lthryn.png)

-Over the past months, we’ve been quietly building a suite of free, ready-to-use app templates.
+Recently, we’ve been quietly building a suite of free, ready-to-use app templates.
 Of course, we’re biased, but we think Budibase is the best way to build custom internal tools and web apps.

 What better way to prove it than building them ourselves?